CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

 I got it close to reasonable (closing in on an error consistent with being correct for 3 of 4 pictures) with a lamdba of `0.005`, but then it stalled.
 I decided to try to get it over that hill with a lambda value of `0.1` for some stretch of time, and it actually worked.
 I did all of this by running it through training data, saving the weights, and running the weights through again with a different lambda.

-For the next run, I used a lambda of `0.05`, after I had gotten mostly over the `1/16` error hump, then switched back to `0.1`, and you know, I'd rather not talk about the whole process I did to get down to 0 error, now that you mention it...
+For the next run, I used a lambda of `0.05`, after I had gotten mostly over the `1/16` error hump, then switched back to `0.1`, then `0.2`, and you know, I'd rather not talk about the whole process I did to get down to 0 error, now that you mention it...